Water use on campus

 Find out more about our masterclasses on Innovative Farm Drainage Management Technologies

-A joint research programme run by Massey and Plant & Food Research is investigating water conservation methodologies in one of the hottest climates in the world, the United Arab Emirates (UAE).
+A joint research programme run by Massey and Plant & Food Research is investigating water conservation methodologies in 1 of the hottest climates in the world, the United Arab Emirates (UAE).
 This research work forms part of a Government-to-Government collaboration between the New Zealand and UAE governments.

 Removing phosphorus from wastewater